-- (a) Teams shall qualify for the Open Cup through one of the following divisions of competition: (1) Division I Outdoor Professional League; (2) Division II Outdoor Professional League; (3) Division III Outdoor Professional League; and (4) Open Division.
-All teams registered and competing in a Division I, Division II or Division III Outdoor Professional League (excluding those teams based outside the United States and teams otherwise ineligible under this Policy) shall be required to enter the Open Cup competition in each year in which they compete in an Outdoor Professional League.
-A youth amateur team applying to compete shall compete through the Open Division. - (b) The Open Cup Committee shall determine procedures for competition within each category of competition and among the categories, the order of competition among the categories, the number of winning teams within each category that are to advance to the next round of competition, dates of Cup matches, and other matters, to provide for the fair and orderly determination of an Open Cup champion each year.
-The Committee may authorize the organization or organizations within a category of competition to establish procedures for determining the winners within that category of competition.
+(a) Teams shall qualify for the Open Cup through one of the following divisions of competition: (1) Division I Outdoor Professional League; (2) Division II Outdoor Professional League; (3) Division III Outdoor Professional League; and (4) Open Division.
+All teams registered and competing in a Division II or Division III Outdoor Professional League (excluding those teams based outside the United States and teams otherwise ineligible under this Policy) shall be required to enter the Open Cup competition in each year in which they compete in an Outdoor Professional League.
+A youth amateur team applying to compete shall compete through the Open Division.

+(b) The Open Cup Committee shall determine procedures for competition within each category of competition and among the categories, the order of competition among the categories, the number of winning teams within each category that are to advance to the next round of competition, dates of Cup matches, and other matters, to provide for the fair and orderly determination of an Open Cup champion each year.
+The Committee may authorize the organization or organizations within a category of competition.
 If the Committee so authorizes, the organization or organizations must submit its procedures to the Committee by a deadline established by the Committee for prior approval by the Committee.